dancer1325/amazon-dynamodb-developer-guide/doc_source/DynamoDBLocal.DownloadingAndRunning.md

 * Amazon DynamoDB Local | your application -- as a -- dependency
 * goal
-  * 👁️deploy DynamoDB -- as an -- Apache Maven repository 👁️
+  * 👁️deploy DynamoDB -- via -- Apache Maven dependency 👁️
-    * TODO: as Maven Repository or simple dependency?
 * steps
   * add | your "pom.xml"